Italy’s Salvini bows to pressure to respond on Russia report

 Salvini had initially distanced himself from Savoini, denied taking any money from Russia and brushed off opposition demands to respond in Parliament, calling the whole case a “fantasy” as recently as Monday.
 But as calls increased for him to refer to Parliament and extended to his populist 5-Star coalition partner, he agreed Tuesday.

-Salvini said he would respond to lawmakers “about everything humanly knowable” during a regular question-and-answer appearance in Parliament, the ANSA news agency reported.
+Salvini said he would respond to lawmakers “about everything humanly knowable” during a regular question-and-answer appearance in Parliament.

 “Certainly I’ll go to Parliament.
-It’s my job,” he was quoted as saying during a visit to Genoa.
-No date was immediately set.
+It’s my job,” he said.

+However, no date was immediately set.
+Opposition lawmakers demanded for Salvini to agree to a special appearance and not just answer off-the-cuff questions during a routine event.

+They said the issue demanded a dedicated session that would start with a prepared speech by Salvini and move onto debate.

-The investigation began after Italian newsweekly L’Espresso reported in February that Savoini had sought millions of dollars in financing for the League during a meeting with Russian officials in Moscow last year.
+The Milan investigation began after Italian newsweekly L’Espresso reported in February that Savoini had sought millions of dollars in financing for the League during a meeting with Russian officials in Moscow last year.
 The case made headlines again last week after BuzzFeed News published audio of the meeting.

 Savoini on Monday was questioned by Milan prosecutors but invoked his right not to respond, according to his lawyer, Lara Pellegrini.
 She said he might respond later once the defense has been provided with details of the investigation.